-During labor, your health care team will closely monitor your blood sugar level and adjust your medication dosage accordingly.
-If your baby is too large, an induction isn't successful or you develop complications, you might need a C-section.
+During labor, your health care team will closely monitor your blood sugar and adjust your medication dosage accordingly.
+If your baby is too large, your labor isn't progressing or you develop complications, you might need a C-section.

 - AskMayoExpert.
-Type 2 diabetes mellitus: Management during pregnancy.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2017.
+Type 1 diabetes mellitus: Management related to pregnancy.
+Mayo Clinic; 2018.